Pill organizer: Electronic pill organisers

 Electronic pill organisers, pill dispensers, and pill reminders have been developed that alert patients when their prescription medication, OTC medication, or daily food supplements must be taken.
 These devices have been credited with saving lives and saving money in the health care system.
 Advanced models can be linked via the Internet to a medical facility, to aid in monitoring and reminding a patient to take his/her medications.

-Legality

-In some jurisdictions in the United States possession of prescription drugs in a pill organiser is a crime, and people have been prosecuted for it.
-The legal theory is that since the drug is not in the package it was dispensed in by the pharmacy, and since it is not "in use" (e.g., swallowed), it is unlawfully possessed.
-The affirmative defence, that the possessor has a valid prescription for the drug in question, is not always accepted by the court.